Margin-Aware Intra-Class Novelty Identification for Medical Images: Experiments

-To further compare the intra-class OOD detection ability, we generate validation data by applying four unseen nonlinear transformations to all the ID data defined in Sec.~\ref{Transformations} and showed in the right yellow box in Figure~\ref{fig:example}.
-Table~\ref{tab:val} shows the accuracy of detecting the generated validation OOD data with different models.
+To further compare the intra-class OOD detection ability, we generate validation data by applying four unseen transformations to all the ID data defined in Sec.~\ref{Transformations} and shown in the right yellow box in Fig.~\ref{fig:example}.
+As we have two experimental settings - the one-vs-rest and the rest-vs-one, we report them in Table~\ref{tab:val} and Table~\ref{tab:val0000} respectively.
 The best and the second best accuracy results are bolded and underlined respectively.
-As all the validation data are in OOD category, we calculate the OOD detection accuracy based on the optimal threshold $t$ determined in Table~\ref{tab:acc} for each model and each dataset.
+As all the validation data are in OOD category, we calculate the OOD detection accuracy based on the optimal threshold $t$ determined in Table~\ref{tab:acc} (corresponding to Table~\ref{tab:val}) and Table~\ref{tab:acc000} (corresponding to Table~\ref{tab:val0000}) for each model and each dataset.
 Those data with score $s>=t$ are labeled as OOD (which are true negative samples, TN in short) and the data having score $s<t$ are classified as ID class (which are false positive samples, FP in short).
 Accordingly, the detection accuracy is formulated as $ACC_{val}= TN / (TN + FP)$.